-At this time, many doctors and individuals are still having trouble when it comes to fully understanding the concept of neuropathy and peripheral neuropathy.
-Since literally millions of people suffer from some form of neuropathy, either as a result of diabetic problems, or as a result of injury to the nerves, it’s worth having somewhere that you can go to answer some of your most pressing questions about nerve damage conditions.
+Since literally millions of people suffer from some form of neuropathy, either as a result of diabetic problems, or as a result of injury, damage or degeneration of the nerves, it’s worth having somewhere that you can go to answer some of your most pressing questions about nerve damage conditions.

 Answer: It’s hard to identify peripheral neuropathy as a single disease.
 Rather, most experts use it as a general term to refer to a series of disorders that can result because of damage to the peripheral nervous system.
 This system sends messages from the spinal cord and brain to the remainder of the body, including the feet and legs, hands, and arms, joints, organs, and even the skin.